ekasikaralar/NN_based_dynamic_scheduling/bsde_solver/README.md

   ## Usage

-  1. Set up the OLD_NAME and RUN_NAME: OLD_NAME should match with the folder that contains the neural network weights and optimizer saved after the initial training.
-RUN_NAME should be the name of the continuation training.
+  1. Set up the OLD_NAME and RUN_NAME: OLD_NAME should match the name of the folder that contains the neural network weights and optimizer saved after the initial training.
+RUN_NAME should be the name of the folder for the continuation training.
   2. Run the Script: Execute the script in Julia as follows:

      ```bash